13th April 2018

 All the bridges over the road provide for cyclists, so making this end to end journey on a bike or on foot can be made without having to cross fast-moving A1270 traffic (although crossing points are provided at roundabouts.)

 Not all the route is on new paths close to the road.
 Where good routes already exist (eg Beeston Lane) these have been used.
-To help you explore these paths and links the County and Broadland councils have produced a route planner which can be downloaded here.
+To help you explore these paths and links the County and Broadland councils have produced a route planner.
 Later in the year, these new paths will be incorporated into a new Norwich Cycle Map.

 Please note that construction of some of these paths has been held up by bad weather and is continuing.
 Some sections, such as the link through Drayton Drewray Woods, can only be carried out later in the year when ground conditions allow.